-The most common treatment suggested to women with PCOS is a birth control pill which can have intense side effects that quite often end up worsening symptoms of PCOS.
-Many women seek alternatives to the prescription drugs, which only mask the symptomsrather than get to the root cause.
+The most common treatment suggested to women with PCOS is a birth control pill which can have intense side effects that often worsen symptoms of PCOS.
+Many women seek alternatives to prescription drugs, which only mask the symptoms rather than get to the root cause.

-Anyone who has PCOS will understand that treating or managing symptoms is highly individualized since symptoms may be different for each individual.
-A physician might recommend eating healthful and exercising for weight reduction.
+Anyone with PCOS will understand that treating or managing symptoms is highly individualized since symptoms may differ for each individual.
+A physician might recommend eating healthfully and exercising for weight reduction.

-Polycystic ovary syndrome (PCOS) is characterized by an imbalance in hormones.
-Some women with the illness might experience irregular menstrual periods, infertility; obesity; excessive hair growth; severe acne; patches of thickened, darkened skin, and several fluid-filled sacs from the ovaries.
-The health issue is a typical one, as it impacts one in 10 girls of childbearing age.
+An imbalance in hormones characterizes polycystic ovary syndrome (PCOS).
+Some women with the illness might experience irregular menstrual periods, infertility; obesity; excessive hair growth; severe acne, thickened skin patches, and several fluid-filled sacs from the ovaries.
+The health issue is typical, as it impacts one in 10 girls of childbearing age.

-While there are various approaches to manage symptoms, another alternative is to research supplements.
-Since signs are highly individualized, you will want to examine your supplement choices with your physician before you begin taking them.
+While there are various approaches to managing symptoms, another alternative is to research supplements.
+Since signs are highly individualized, you will want to examine your supplement choices with your physician before taking them.

 Supplements may help with insulin resistance, hormone regulation, and inflammation associated with PCOS.
-Supplements are not regulated by the US Food and Drug Administration (FDA).
-Consult with your doctor or health team before starting any supplements or herbs therapy.
+The US Food and Drug Administration (FDA) does not regulate supplements.
+Consult your doctor or health team before starting any supplements or herbal therapy.
 A number of them can interfere with other prescribed PCOS treatments and drugs.

 Vitamins & supplements for PCOS to consider

-Chronic inflammation is one of the distinguishing qualities of a PCOS and is responsible for many unwanted symptoms.
-Inflammation plays an integral role in cardiovascular disease risks, infertility, hirsutism, acne, and weight issues.
-The fact that curcumin supplements may help fight this inflammation is why a PCOS friendly diet works well.
+Chronic inflammation is one of the distinguishing qualities of PCOS and is responsible for many unwanted symptoms.
+Inflammation is integral to cardiovascular disease risks, infertility, hirsutism, acne, and weight issues.
+The fact that curcumin supplements may help fight this inflammation is why a PCOS-friendly diet works well.

-Your gut may have trouble absorbing the curcumin found in turmeric, and the same is said for the vast majority of cheaper supplements.
+Your gut may have trouble absorbing the curcumin found in turmeric, and the same is said for most cheaper supplements.
 While curcumin may be a safe and effective nutritional supplement, you may have to find supplements with higher bioavailability if you would like to experience the benefits.

-– Fish Oil: Fish oil usually means a concentrated nutritional supplement comprising two omega-3 fatty acids, EPA and DHA.
+Fish oil is a concentrated nutritional supplement comprising two omega-3 fatty acids, EPA and DHA.
 These fats are predominantly found in fatty fish and fish, but you will also see them in less concentrated ratios in egg yolks supplied the cows are pasture-raised.
 Fish oil supplements may allow you to balance your essential fatty acids.
-If you are eating a PCOS friendly diet, then you should be consuming a relatively substantial quantity of animal-derived, omega-6 fats.
+If you are eating a PCOS-friendly diet, you should consume a relatively substantial quantity of animal-derived, omega-6 fats.
 Having PCOS means you may be at risk for a DHA deficiency because chronic inflammation is a significant risk factor.
-This fact is a substantial problem because combined with another fatty acid (AA), DHA is an essential nutrient to support good health.
+This fact is a substantial problem because, combined with another fatty acid (AA), DHA is an essential nutrient to support good health.

-Ashwagandha, Indian ginseng, toxin gooseberry, or Withania somnifera is another choice from Ayurvedic medicine.
-Ashwagandha has positive effects on cholesterol levels, weight reduction, stress, and anxiety.
-Different randomized controlled trials demonstrate a notable decrease in tension and anxiety, making this a real natural remedy for this frequent PCOS symptom.
+Ashwagandha, Indian ginseng, toxin gooseberry, or Withania somnifera are other choices from Ayurvedic medicine.
+Ashwagandha positively affects cholesterol levels, weight reduction, stress, and anxiety.
+Different randomized controlled trials demonstrate a notable decrease in tension and anxiety, making this a natural remedy for this frequent PCOS symptom.
 Ashwagandha is known to function by reducing cortisol levels for healing anxiety.
 For those searching for natural options for anti-anxiety medications, this herb may be one of the best choices.

-– Saffron: According to science, saffron food spice also happens to be a potent natural treatment alternative if depression is one of the PCOS symptoms.
+According to science, saffron food spice is also a potent natural treatment alternative if depression is one of the PCOS symptoms.
 Several studies have found extracts from this flower to be as potent as common SSRI drugs.
-Additionally, a few studies demonstrating saffron infusion help with sexual function in both women and men treated with SSRIs.
+Additionally, a few studies demonstrated saffron infusion help with sexual function in women and men treated with SSRIs.

 A recent study also showed promising results for using saffron infusion to decrease inflammation and treat the identical metabolic health risks that face women with PCOS.

-For people who are into essential oils, in addition to smelling nice, it is great to know that saffron aromatherapy may offer mild relief from anxiety.
+For people who are into essential oils, besides smelling nice, it is great to know that saffron aromatherapy may offer mild relief from anxiety.

 Particular caution should be exercised when considering saffron supplements, as studies have shown that taking too much may be detrimental.
 High doses also have been used to induce abortions, so consult a doctor.